Boarders are well cared for and thrive in the caring, pleasant environment. They greatly enjoy their boarding

 Specialising in both sciences and the creative arts, offering both one and two year A level and GCSE courses

 RIC offers a real alternative to traditional independent sixth form boarding schools and our halls will quickly become your home from home.
-Up to 90 of the 300 students at the College board each year.
+Up to 130 of the 375 students at the College board each year with boarding from 13+.

 You’ll board on campus, in a single room, some of which have ensuite facilities.
 Boarding at RIC combines the informality of a university hall of residence with the supervision and pastoral support appropriate for older teenagers.
 The emphasis is on providing a comfortable, happy and fun environment.